 Marriage is a voluntary, private contract between two adults.
 While it is a personal and emotional commitment, it is also a legal relationship that changes the legal status of both parties.
-A family law attorney from Boates in Anthem, Arizona, can help you to understand the legal technicalities of marriage.
+A family law attorney from Anthem Law in Anthem, Arizona, can help you to understand the legal technicalities of marriage.

 The legal rights and obligations associated with marriage have evolved with our society and today are the same for both spouses.
 Each state has its own rules about marriage, but there are some uniform principles, including:

 - Who Can Marry Whom.
 Each state prohibits marriage between brothers and sisters, parent and child, and some prohibit marriage between aunt or uncle and niece or nephew.
 Most states will not issue a marriage license to a same-sex couple.